offen/analyticstxt/draft-offen-analyticstxt.md

 ### Session

-This OPTIONAL, RECOMMENDED single-value field indicates the coverage in session tracking.
+This OPTIONAL, RECOMMENDED single-value field indicates the coverage in session and user lifecycle tracking.
 It MUST contain a single value only.

 #### Allowed values

 ##### anonymous

 Each event that is collected is anonymous.
-There is now way to connect two pageviews or similar.
+There is no way to connect group multiple pageviews by user or similar.

 ##### session

-A user can be reidentified throughout a single browser session.
+A user can be re-identified throughout a single browser session.

 ##### user